Three Layers of Unawareness

 The Subtle Impossible Soul of Persons Asserted Exclusively by Gelug Prasangika

-When have rid ourselves forever of both these levels of what Prasangika calls coarse, we still have grasping for a subtler impossible soul of a person – a subtle level of grasping that had underlain both these levels.
+When we have rid ourselves forever of both these levels of what Prasangika calls coarse, we still have grasping for a subtler impossible soul of a person – a subtle level of grasping that had underlain both these levels.
 In other words, even if we have realized that a soul of a person is nonstatic, has parts, is an imputation on the aggregates and is only imputedly knowable simultaneously with its basis for imputation (and not self-sufficiently knowable), yet we grasp for such a soul to be truly established (bden-par grub-pa, truly existent), self-established (rang-bzhin-gyis grub-pa, inherently existent), established by characteristic marks (rang-gi mtshan-nyid-gyis grub-pa) findable on the side of the self and of its basis for imputation, the aggregates.

 Two Types of Grasping for a Self-Established “Me”